 Good to know:

-You can choose between a prepaid or post paid mobile connection.
-However, 8ta only provides prepaid subscriptions.
+You can choose between a prepaid or contract mobile connection.

-You can also buy a temporary sim which will allow you to use an anonymous number.
-These are available in supermarkets.
-Note that the temporary sim does not involve signing a contract or providing any identification documents.
+A temporary sim card, which will allow you to use an anonymous number, is available in supermarkets.
+The temporary sim does not involve signing a contract or providing any identification documents.

-On the other hand, you can also get connected in public places such as restaurants, hotels, offices and even shopping malls.
+Alternatively, you can also get connected in public places such as restaurants, hotels, offices and even shopping malls.
+Many of these public places offer free Wi-Fi – just ask for the password.

 In general, services and packages offered vary from one service provider to another.
 You are therefore advised to check out and compared rates displayed on each service provider's website.